 Lenalidomide is rapidly absorbed following oral administration.
-Following single and multiple doses of REVLIMID in patients with MM or MDS the maximum plasma concentrations occurred between 0.5 and 6 hours post-dose.
+Following single and multiple doses of REVLIMID in patients with MM or MDS, the maximum plasma concentrations occurred between 0.5 and 6 hours post-dose.
 The single and multiple dose pharmacokinetic disposition of lenalidomide is linear with AUC and C{max} values increasing proportionally with dose.
-Multiple dosing at the recommended dose-regimen does not result in drug accumulation.
+Multiple doses of REVLIMID at the recommended dosage does not result in drug accumulation.